 How to improve your mental fitness

-A good starting point is to identify our healthy coping techniques.
-These can include hobbies such as yoga and cooking, and habits such as reading before bed and practising self care.
-When we’re faced with an increase in stressors, it's important to make sure that we also increase these healthy coping resources, so that we can stay emotionally balanced.
+A good starting point is to identify your healthy coping techniques.
+These can include hobbies such as yoga and cooking, and habits such as reading before bed and practising self-care.
+When you’re faced with an increase in stressors, it's important to make sure you also increase these healthy coping resources, so that you can stay emotionally balanced.

 Here are some areas we suggest you focus on.
 Within each, try and find which coping techniques work best for you, as you’ll be more likely to stick to them:

 - Good sleep routine – both stress and the lack of sunlight can affect your sleep, so creating a good bedtime routine can help you sleep soundly

 - Walking/exercise – getting your body moving is a great way to shake off stress, and it can also help you sleep better at night – why not try our new digital fitness platform, Nuffield Health 24/7, with over 100 workouts on demand?